apigee/devrel/references/gcp-sa-auth-shared-flow/README.md

 ```

 1. Set one of the following variables `gcp.scopes` or `gcp.target_audience`
-   depending on whether you need a GCP JWT or opague access token.
+   depending on whether you need a GCP JWT or opaque access token.

 * `gcp.scopes` is used to retrieve an opaque OAuth token and holds the required
   scopes per the Google